ChalmersLibrary/research-publication-match-ai/README.md

 The output is written to a local CSV file in the current directory (see *main.py* for details and adjust if needed).
 File name is specified in the *.env* file (default: results.YYYYMMDD.hhmmss.csv).

-The current (proof of concept) version only return the top 50 hits, with Publication ID, Title, DOI, Year, Publication Type, Ranking score and Method (keyword and/or semantic).
+The current (proof of concept) version only return 50 hits, with Publication ID, Title, DOI, Year, Publication Type, Ranking score and Method (keyword and/or semantic).
 This can be changed inside the script.

 Most warnings can be safely ignored as long as the script finishes without crashing.